quantumcoalition/qrise2024-classiq-challenge/README.md

    1. Complete the Classiq workshop notebooks
 4. Iteratively start implementing the smallest viable example of the algorithm while understanding the paper in-depth and mastering the Classiq algorithm
 5. Increase the complexity of the example and find the most advanced instance of the algorithm you can simulate.

+## Submission
+1. Final presentation that explains your solution and implementation
+2. Jupyter notebook(s) with your code
+3. The `.qmod` files that capture your models (a detailed explanation of how to do this can be found in [this](https://github.com/iQuHACK/2024_Classiq/blob/main/classiq_challenge.ipynb) notebook)
+4. The `.qprog` files that capture your quantum programs (an explanation of this can be found in [this](https://github.com/iQuHACK/2024_Classiq/blob/main/classiq_challenge.ipynb) notebook)

+Good luck!